SapientialPogono/gov-sim/README.md

 ## Create your own government from scratch and simulate its effects on the area and it's people.

 Federalism Type: Balance multi-state relations.
-Create a state government/
+Create a state government

    Constitutional Base (Have the basis of the government be placed upon a certain written set of rules that are higher than any ruler)
 	      Democracy, Oligarchy, Dictatorship/Monarchal, Republic

 This will be the prototypes main goal to set all those features up